lawanin/nih_funding/read_me.txt

 other notes:
 Florida State: One Biomedical sciences Department  divided into three graduate programs, which have been listed as departments: BIOMEDICAL SCIENCES, NEUROSCIENCE, MOLECULAR BIOPHYSICS; unclear whether larger department or subdivision is in NIH 2020
 Rutgers: Note- after merging of two school there are two pathologies, both PATHOLOGY AND LABORATORY MEDICINE and PATHOLOGY IMMUNOLOGY AND LABORATORY MEDICINE, latter left unmatched
-UCF: School of Medicine treated as one department, NIH Wayne State: Note- Opthamology department in NIH does not include Anatomy
+UCF: School of Medicine treated as one department in NIH Wayne State: Note- Opthamology department in NIH does not include Anatomy

 SOURCES